Menu

 Dead Sea scrolls were written with a modern

-(square) scipt.
+(square) script.
 The Name of the God is written

 with the ancient script though.